node-3d/bullet-raub/README.md

 [![Build Status](https://api.travis-ci.com/node-3d/bullet-raub.svg?branch=master)](https://travis-ci.com/node-3d/bullet-raub)
 [![CodeFactor](https://www.codefactor.io/repository/github/node-3d/bullet-raub/badge)](https://www.codefactor.io/repository/github/node-3d/bullet-raub)

-> npm i -s bullet-raub
+> npm i bullet-raub

 ## Synopsis

-Bullet-driven physics API.
-Offers high-order classes for building 3d simulations.
+**Node.js** addon providing a Bullet-driven physics API.

 This library is not a direct mapping of
 [Bullet Physics API](https://github.com/bulletphysics/bullet3),
 rather it is more of a simplified interpretation for generic purposes.
 Only rigid bodies and DOF-6 constraint are supported.

-> Note: compilation tools must be in place on your system.
-For Windows, use **ADMIN PRIVELEGED** command line:
-\`npm i -g windows-build-tools\`.
-Also **Windows** needs **vcredist 2013** to be installed.
+> Note: this **addon uses N-API**, and therefore is ABI-compatible across different Node.js versions.
+Addon binaries are precompiled and **there is no compilation** step during the `npm i` command.

 ## Usage